epgmedia/powersportsbusiness/wp-content/plugins/most-and-least-read-posts-widget/readme.txt

 == Installation ==
 Best is to install directly from WordPress.
 If manual installation is required, please make sure to put all of the plugin files in a folder named `most_and_least_read_posts_widget` (not two nested folders) in the plugin directory, then activate the plugin through the `Plugins` menu in WordPress.

+== Screenshots ==
+1. Sample Widget on site, plain wiew
+2. Sample Widget on site, with post hits and thumbs
+3. Options available in the Admin Widget box
+4. Options available in the Admin Settings menu

 == Frequently Asked Questions ==

 = I get an error message that says "no results available" =